KratosMultiphysics/Kratos/applications/EigenSolversApplication/README.md

 ## Install MKL on Ubuntu with apt

-Open a terminal windows an run the following commands to install MKL from the official Intel repository:
+Open a terminal window and run the following commands to install MKL from the official Intel repository:

 ```batch
 apt-get update -y